NAME

 When loaded into rwfilter(1), the flowrate plug-in provides switches that can partition flows based on bytes of payload and/or on the rates of data transfer.

-For rwcut(1), rwsort(1), and rwuniq(1), the flowrate plug-in provides fields that will print, sort flows by, and group flows by the bytes of payload, bytes-per-packet, bytes-per-second, packets-per-second, and bytes of payload per second.
+For rwcut(1), rwgroup(1), rwsort(1), rwstats(1), and rwuniq(1), the flowrate plug-in provides fields that will print, sort flows by, and group flows by the bytes of payload, bytes-per-packet, bytes-per-second, packets-per-second, and bytes of payload per second.
+The flowrate plug-in also provides aggregate value fields in rwstats and rwuniq.

 The payload byte count is determined by subtracting from the total byte count in the flow the bytes of overhead used by the packet headers.
 The payload calculation assumes minimal packet headers---that is, there are no options in the packets.
 For TCP, the switch assumes there are no TCP timestamps in the packets.
 Thus, the calculated payload will be the maximum possible bytes of payload.
 If the packet-overhead is larger than the reported number of bytes, the value is zero.

 The various flow-rate quantities are determined by dividing the payload byte count, packet count, or byte count by the duration of the flow, giving the average rate across the flow.
-When the flow's reported duration is zero, a duration of one second is assumed (that is, the count is used directly).
+Flow records whose duration is zero create a problem when computing a flow-rate.

 The flowrate plug-in must be explicitly loaded into an application via the --plugin switch.
 The reason for this is due to name clashes with existing switches and fields.
 For example, adding the --packets-per-second switch to rwfilter means any short-cutting of the current --packets switch will fail.